YaroslavHavrylovych/articles/README.md

 *Read in [Українська](README-UK.md)*

+Most of these articles you can read on [medium](https://medium.com/@yaroslav.havrylovych).

 Own articles or translations of popular articles about computer science, or software development.
 These are not for newbies.
 However, basic programming knowledge